mitchelllisle/data-privacy-papers/README.md

 <div class="arxiv-entry">
-  <h3><a href="http://arxiv.org/abs/2602.01177v1">Equivalence of Privacy and Stability with Generalization Guarantees in Quantum Learning</a></h3>
+  <h3><a href="http://arxiv.org/abs/2602.01177v2">Equivalence of Privacy and Stability with Generalization Guarantees in Quantum Learning</a></h3>
    <img alt="Category Badge" src="https://img.shields.io/badge/Information Theory-D91E36"> <img alt="Category Badge" src="https://img.shields.io/badge/Machine Learning-662E9B">
   <p><b>Published on:</b> 2026-02-01T12:03:07Z</p>
   <details>
     <summary>More Details</summary>
     <p><b>Authors:</b> Ayanava Dasgupta, Naqueeb Ahmad Warsi, Masahito Hayashi</p>
-    <p><b>Summary:</b> We present a unified information-theoretic framework to analyze the generalization performance of differentially private (DP) quantum learning algorithms.
-By leveraging the connection between privacy and algorithmic stability, we establish that $(\varepsilon, δ)$-Quantum Differential Privacy (QDP) imposes a strong constraint on the mutual information between the training data and the algorithm's output.
-We derive a rigorous, mechanism-agnostic upper bound on this mutual information for learning algorithms satisfying a 1-neighbor privacy constraint.
-Furthermore, we connect this stability guarantee to generalization, proving that the expected generalization error of any $(\varepsilon, δ)$-QDP learning algorithm is bounded by the square root of the privacy-induced stability term.
-Finally, we extend our framework to the setting of an untrusted Data Processor, introducing the concept of Information-Theoretic Admissibility (ITA) to characterize the fundamental limits of privacy in scenarios where the learning map itself must remain oblivious to the specific dataset instance.</p>
+    <p><b>Summary:</b> We present a unified information-theoretic framework elucidating the interplay between stability, privacy, and the generalization performance of quantum learning algorithms.
+We establish a bound on the expected generalization error in terms of quantum mutual information and derive a probabilistic upper bound that generalizes the classical result by Esposito et al. (2021).
+Complementing these findings, we provide a lower bound on the expected true loss relative to the expected empirical loss.
+Additionally, we demonstrate that $(\varepsilon, δ)$-quantum differentially private learning algorithms are stable, thereby ensuring strong generalization guarantees.
+Finally, we extend our analysis to dishonest learning algorithms, introducing Information-Theoretic Admissibility (ITA) to characterize the fundamental limits of privacy when the learning algorithm is oblivious to specific dataset instances.</p>
   </details>
 </div>